anhthony/CSE185-Project/README.md

 `[reference genome]`: a `.fa` reference genome file.

 `[region]`: region of the chromosome to look at.
 The format is `chrNUM:start-end` and the format is 1-indexed.
 For example, `chr4:10500-11000` means the 10500th nucleotide to the 11000th nucleotide on chromosome 4.

+## Reference Genome
+The reference genome file can be obtained online by referring to metadata about the `.sam`/`.cram`/`.mpileup` file.
+Ensure that you select the correct reference genome for the data that you are studying.
 # Usage
 ```
 python varDetect.py --ref-genome [.fa ref-genome file] --mpileup-file [.mpileup file] --output-vcf [.vcf file] [OPTIONS]